EPD and medication

 We also disfavour and discourage any drug- or alcohol use, since in general they are poison for the body and mind, often lead to accidents, disharmony or violence among people, and maintain criminality with all environmental, legal, and financial consequences opposite to the UN SDG*.
 But please let us know when you do use alcohol and/or drugs so that we can keep an open dialogue, keep you safe when prescribing medication and help you reduce any dependency or abuse.
 Note that driving in the Netherlands is not allowed with more than 0,2-0,5 promille alcohol in your blood depending on whether you’re a just beginning or an experienced driver, see https://www.rijksoverheid.nl/onderwerpen/verkeersveiligheid/vraag-en-antwoord/mag-ik-met-alcohol-op-deelnemen-aan-het-verkeer.
 This equals one to two alcohol consumptions.
 Any drug use influences your and other people’s safety negatively https://www.kenniscentrum-kjp.nl/professionals-verslaafde-jongeren-beschrijving-drugs-middelen-gebruik-scholieren/or https://www.brainwiki.nl/en/so-thats-what-i-have/addiction-combined-with-a-psychological-problem.
 The same goes for certain medication that influences your concentration and reaction speed.
 Check your prescription whether you’re allowed to drive when using it.
 If in doubt, double check at your pharmacy and ask permission to drive at Centraal Bureau Rijvaardigheid (CBR) https://www.cbr.nl/nl.htm if necessary.
 See their requirements for permission to drive BWBR0011362__Bijlage-geldend_van_01-07-2018_tm_heden_zichtdatum_25-08-2019.

 *We’re aware that under certain strictly monitored conditions certain drugs may be used as medication for certain psychiatric or somatic symptoms.
-Please let us know if you use drugs prescribed by a doctor.
+Please let us know if you use drugs prescribed by a doctored also any over-the-counter drug.